 ESWA's efforts, along with local groups', to persuade Vail Resorts to reverse course have been unsuccessful.
 In 2022, the Town Council voted to protect this critical wildlife habitat through eminent domain, and won a favorable decision in district court.
 On September 18, 2023, a court-appointed commission determined the purchase price to be $17,519,985, significantly more that the $12 million the Town had budgeted.
 Nevertheless, on November 6, 2023, Vail Resorts appealed these decisions, further delaying protection of the bighorns' critical habitat.

 The Eagle County Open Space Advisory Committee has asked the Board of Commissioners to approve spending $5 million in open space funds as a contribution to the purchase.
 Even if these funds are approved by the County, significant additional funds must be raised to complete the purchase and cover attorneys' fees and related costs.

 Mike Browning’s opinion piece here

 Frances Hartogh's Get Wild article here

 More on Vail Resorts' appeal of the court's decisions here

 WHAT YOU CAN DO TODAY

 Message Vail Town Council at firstname.lastname@example.org.
-Urge them to (1) put pressure on Vail Resorts to negotiate a resolution that will avoid development on the bighorns’ habitat; and (2) if necessary, condemn the property and permanently dedicate the land for use as wildlife habitat.
+Urge them to complete the purchase of Booth Heights and permanently dedicate the land for use as wildlife habitat.

-Message and call Vail Resorts (email@example.com; phone (970) 754‐0005) and urge them to resume discussions with the Town for the land exchange.
-In your communication, note the importance of the site for the bighorns, as well as Vail Resorts’ own stated policy (Epic Promise) to be a good steward of the environment.
+Message and call Vail Resorts (firstname.lastname@example.org; phone (970)754‐0005.
+Urge them to support the Town's purchase and to lower the price.
+In your communication, note the importance of the site for the bighorns, and Vail Resorts’ own policy (Epic Promise) to be an environmental steward.